Wahaj-Ali/maths-magicians/README.md

 ### Deployment

+- I useed [netlify](https://www.netlify.com/) to deploy my website.
-You can deploy this project using [Github Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)
+- You can deploy this project using [Github Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>